Frequently Asked Questions About Irradiated Mail

 Mail with postage meter strips and mail that is insured, registered, or certified are not irradiated.

-Currently all mail directed to the White House, Congress, and the Library of Congress is being irradiated.
+Currently, all mail directed to the White House, Congress, and the Library of Congress is being irradiated.

 Evidence of irradiation includes weakened or discolored (yellowed) envelopes, visibility of adhesive through the paper, and transfer of inks.

-In the process of irradiation, mail is exposed to extreme heat.
+In the process of irradiation, the mail is exposed to extreme heat.
 Paper is weakened and may appear to have been aged, with discoloration (e.g., yellowing), and brittleness.
 Pages may break, crumble, or fuse to other pages.
 Documents bound with glue may have loose pages.
 The printing on pages may be distorted or offset onto adjacent pages.
-If tape is affixed to address labels, the address may be illegible.
+If the tape is affixed to address labels, the address may be illegible.

 Materials other than paper may also be affected.
 Plastics and inks may melt and fuse.
 Irradiation can affect such enclosures as photographic films, transparencies, and prints; compact disks, audio cassettes, and electronic, digital, and magnetic media; compact disk jewel cases; and credit cards.